Merit Hertzman-Ericson

 Merit Kerstin Hertzman-Ericson, née Lundberg (4 February 1911 in Danderyd – 26 March 1998 in Saltsjöbaden) was a Swedish psychologist and author.

-Merit Hertzman-Ericson was the daughter of construction engineer Ernst Lundberg and Astrid Svensson.
-She was the sister of actor Marianne Nielsen and aunt to actor Monica Nielsen.
+Hertzman-Ericson was the daughter of construction engineer Ernst Lundberg and Astrid Svensson.
+She was the sister of actress Marianne Nielsen and aunt to actress Monica Nielsen.
 She was also a grandmother of actress Pernilla August and artist Anna Hertzman-Ericson.

-After graduating in Stockholm in 1930, she continued at the Sorbonne University in Paris, after which she returned to Sweden, obtaining a B.A. in Stockholm in 1942 and PhL in 1946.
-She was a director at the New School School of 1942-1943, Clinical Psychologist at Stockholm Central for Psychic Children- and youth care from 1950, psychologist at the Stockholm City Children's Care Board, film censor for the Norwegian Film Agency.
-She was a secretary of the Swedish Association for Group Psychotherapy, Board member of the Clinical Section at the Psychology Association.
+After graduating in Stockholm in 1930, Hertzman-Ericson continued at the Sorbonne University in Paris, after which she returned to Sweden, obtaining a B.A. in Stockholm in 1942 and PhL in 1946.
+She was a director at the New School School of 1942–1943, Clinical Psychologist at Stockholm Central for Psychic Children- and youth care from 1950, psychologist at the Stockholm City Children's Care Board, film censor for the Norwegian Film Agency.
+She was a secretary of the Swedish Association for Group Psychotherapy, board member of the Clinical Section at the Psychology Association.

-She married in 1932 the engineer Bo Hertzman-Ericson (1903-1977).
-They had six children, the twins Li and Lo 1933, Tom in 1936, Kaj in 1940 and the second twins Vynn and Jann in 1945.
+In 1932, Hertzman-Ericson married engineer Bo Hertzman-Ericson.
+The marriage produced six children.
+Bo Hertzman-Ericson died in 1977.

+Hertzman-Ericson died on 26 March 1998, aged 87.